 Neuro-developmental (Behavioural) Optometry

-A behavioural optometrist will look at not only how clear you see in an eye test but also how well your eyes work together.
+An optometrist practising behavioural optometry will look at not only how clear you see in an eye test but also how well your eyes work together.
 They will use methods to prevent eye problems and ensure visual fitness for the things you are doing everyday whether it is using a computer at work, playing golf or studying for that exam.

 Neuro-developmental optometry encompasses:

 - Binocular vision problems from general dysfunction to strabismus (eye turn), and amblyopia (lazy eye)

 - Sports vision